Uncovering Real-Time Bugs with Specialized RTOS Tools

 Built-In Debug Port

-ARM Cortex.-M processors are equipped with special and very powerful debug hardware built onto each chip.
-CoreSight provides non-intrusive capabilities that allow tools to monitor and control live systems without halting the CPU such as:
+ARM Cortex-M processors are equipped with special and very powerful debug hardware built onto each chip.
+CoreSight provides non-intrusive capabilities that allow tools to monitor and control live systems without halting the CPU such as the following:

 - On the fly memory/peripheral access (Read and Write)